Income Generation of Chambers and Business Associations

 At the closing ceremony, Minister of Industry and CommerceDr.
 Nam Viyaket, provided comments on the government’s point of view on the promotion of the business community’s development.
 According to Viyaket, the government fully supports the movement of the Lao National Chamber of Commerce and Industry as the leader of the business community in Laos.
 The event was supported by UNIDO and UNDP who were represented by Dr. Kheungkham Keonuchan and Stephane Vigie.

-Capacity Building for the Sustainable Development of Business Communities
+Vocational Education and Capacity Building for the Sustainable Development of Business Communities